-S.no Data required Agency to provide data Coordination agency for communicating warning 1 Seismic Zones corresponding to all Ministry of Earth Sciences Coordinate with MoES, IMD and National Centre for Seismology to get information Waterways and terminals on seismic zones and corresponding design codes (IS, BIS, IRC) to be followed 2 Magnitude of Earthquake India Meteorological Department department.
-Coordinate with corresponding District authorities at the time earthquake: i.
+S.no Data required Agency to provide data Coordination agency for communicating warning 1 Seismic Zones corresponding to all Ministry of Earth Sciences Coordinate with MoES, IMD and National Centre for Seismology to get information Waterways and terminals on seismic zones and corresponding design codes (IS, BIS, IRC) to be followed 2 Magnitude of Earthquake India Meteorological Department Regular Earthquake predictions from IMD, INCOIS and Indian Navy Hydrographic department.
+Coordinate with corresponding District authorities at the time of earthquake: i.
 District Collector office ii.
 Electricity office iii.
 Fire department iv.
-District Emergency Operation Center v.
-Nearest Health Centers vi.
-SDRF ( in case of alert is of > VI magnitude ) At the time of any warning from IMD, IWAI should get prediction update in every 5-8 hour interval.
+District Emergency Operation Center vi.
+SDRF ( in case of alert is of &gt; VI magnitude )At the time of any warning from IMD, IWAI should get prediction update in every 5-8 hour interval.
 3 Location and distance from India Meteorological Prediction of epicenter by IMD, this will impact magnitude and damage caused. epicenter Department b) Infrastructure design required

-S.no Impact Impact area Design Consideration Precautions to be taken 1 Fire Terminal Cargo Storage Units extinguishers and fire exits iii.
+S.no Impact Impact area Design Consideration Precautions to be taken 1 Fire Units extinguishers and fire exits iii.
 Install fire alarms which are connected to emergency control room and nearby fire station iv.
 Way to fire exits is marked v.
 Storage area is distant from other buildings ii.
 Regular Mock Fire drills are conducted iii.
 All the Firefighting equipment must be maintained regularly iv.
-Staff trained on using Firefighting equipment ix.
-Have secondary power supply for emergency response equipment 2 Weakening foundations Port Administration Buildings, Port Control room, Terminal storage units BIS codes for design: IS 1893(Part 1):2002 - General provisions and Buildings, IS 4326: Earthquake Resistant Construction, IS 13920: Ductile Detailing of RCC Structures, IS 13935: Seismic Strengthening of structures Designate staff responsible for safe evacuation in each building exit, move under the sturdy table or desk iii.
-Regular earthquake drills and emergency evacuation drill must be conducted iv.
-Inspection of all the buildings before starting the use again v.
-All types cracks be reported and analyzed further vi.
-Operating equipment should be automatically or manually shut down 3 Increase silt and debris in waterways Navigation Channel, bank protection, water structures i.
+Staff trained on using Firefighting equipment in Hono cocondom nowon supply for emergence ix.
+Have secondary power supply for emergency response equipment 2 Weakening foundations Port Administration Buildings, Port Control room, Terminal storage units BIS codes for design: IS 1893(Part 1):2002 - General provisions and Buildings, IS 4326: Earthquake Resistant Construction, IS 13920: Ductile Detailing of RCC Structures, IS 13935: Seismic Strengthening of structures stand in assembly area ii.
+Train staff that if inside a building and not able to 3 Increase silt and debris in waterways Navigation Channel, bank protection, water structures IS 1893(Part 5):2002 - Dams and embankments i.
 Issue advisor through RIS ii.
 Survey of navigation channel and reporting of debris to nearby districts and vessels iii.
 Salvage operations for debris 4 Weakening of structural strength Jetties, berths, Gangway, water structures All the structures should include loads caused by earthquake motion i.
 Vessels should not be anchored ii.
-Vessels should not go anywhere near to crossover structures iii.
+Vessels should not go anywhere near to cross- over structures iii.
 Material handling operations should be stopped iv.
 Determine the hazard potential of the terminal structures v.
 All types of fissures or cracks be reported and analyzed further 5 Uncontrolled movement of material handling equipment ISO 11031 code should be used to ensure seismic resistant material handling equipment is procured i.
 Material handling operations should be stopped ii.
 Ascertain that there is no unsafe conditions due to loosely secured equipment iii.
 Inform and advice all contractors to remove their equipment from jetty area after use and safely park at shore c) Equipment and signal system